Skip to content

 Probably that’s what it is.

-Drop the Sincerely part from letters too.
+2. Drop the Sincerely part from letters too.
 It’s kind of redundant.
 Actually, if the address is on the outside of the envelope, drop it from the letterhead too.
 And drop the greeting.
 If the person is already reading the letter, it’s kind of pointless, isn’t it?
 Also, I think articles in sentences are unnecessary.
 If you write, “Apple fell from tree,” who isn’t going to understand that?
 And l’s should be repraced with r’s, so it should really be, “Apper ferr from tree.”
 That is more culturally sensitive with our burgeoning Asian population.

 Anyway, don’t worry about being FUCKTARD on my phone.
 You will always be FAGTARD to me.

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *